The 3 best scholarships for college students

 - Going Merry.

-On these sites, you can usually filter scholarships by deadline, grade level, amount awarded and more.
+On these sites, you can usually filter scholarships by the deadline, grade level, amount awarded and more.
 Most sites let you create a profile to receive email alerts when a new scholarship matching your parameters pops up.

 But don’t limit your search to just these sites.
 Look for specific scholarships on Google using keywords that apply to you.
 For example, if you’re studying journalism, search for “journalism scholarship” to find relevant opportunities.